starcitizen-lug/knowledge-base/wiki/Quick-Start-Guide.md

 > Important Configuration
 > - Configure zram to match [our recommendations](/Performance-Tuning#zram--swap) if you have less than 64GB ram.
 > - For non-US keyboard layouts, [enable compatibility](Troubleshooting/mouse-keyboard-issues#non-us-keyboard-keys-not-working) with common game keybinds.
-> - Nvidia users: See our [troubleshooting guide](Troubleshooting/nvidia#severe-frame-drops) to resolve severe frame drop issues.
+> - Nvidia users: See our [troubleshooting guide](Troubleshooting/nvidia#severe-frame-drops) if you experience severe frame drops.
 > - Wayland users: See [required workarounds](Troubleshooting/mouse-keyboard-issues#mousecursor-warp-issues-and-view-snapping-in-interaction-mode) to resolve window and cursor issues.
 > - Bookmark our wiki's [latest news](/#news) to keep up with current recommendations.